Utilizing Measurable Employee Recognition Criteria to Transform Your Workplace

 Investment requires financial and human capital.
 It needs funding, yes, for it to truly make an impact.
 But it requires effort on behalf of everyone, especially the most senior leaders who have the power to provide guidance and set the tone for everyone else.
 When organizations invest in recognition, it sends a clear message to employees about what they prioritize and value.

-The success of employee recognition doesn’t hinge on any one person.
-Ideally, visualizing the collective moments of recognition – peer-to-peer, cross-team, and company-wide – it should look like an interconnected web spanning in dozens of directions.
-That shape is a connected company culture.
+It’s also important to remember that the success of employee recognition doesn’t hinge on any one person.
+Ideally, visualizing the collective moments of recognition – peer-to-peer, cross-team, and company-wide – should look like an interconnected web spanning dozens of directions.
+That shape is deeply connected to a more positive, productive, and inclusive company culture.